 Centre has an exemplary reputation for transforming students into global citizens.
 Centre ranks #4 for study abroad among baccalaureate institutions (according to the most recent Open Doors survey).
 By the time they graduate, 85% of Centre students have studied abroad at least once, and roughly 25% at least twice.

-The College offers signature long-term residential programs directed by Centre professors in England (London), France (in Strasbourg, across the Rhine River from Germany), and Mexico (in Merida, on the Yucatan Peninsula).
-Partnering universities provide opportunities to live and learn with locals in China, England, Japan, Northern Ireland, and Scotland.
+The College offers signature long-term residential programs directed by Centre professors in England (in London), France (in Strasbourg, across the Rhine River from Germany), and Mexico (in Merida, on the Yucatan Peninsula).
+Partnering universities provide opportunities to live and learn with locals in China, England, Japan, Northern Ireland, Scotland, and Spain.

 CentreTerm, a three-week intensive study term in January, is the time to explore new places from new perspectives.
-CentreTerm 2015 trips included studying primate behavior in Barbados, African politics in Cameroon, the anthropology of tourism in Thailand and Cambodia, and ancient mathematics and architecture in Peru.
+CentreTerm 2017 courses include studying ethics and biodiversity in Malaysian Borneo, Latin American culture in Cuba, aquaculture in Thailand, and education practices in Ghana.

 Students needn’t withdraw from the College or secure international financial aid to study abroad at Centre.
 All scholarships and financial aid arrangements remain in place, so the cost of semester-long study is the same on campus or across the world.
-Short-term and summer costs run between $2,800–$4,000, with additional aid available for some students.
+CentreTerm costs run between $2,800–$4,000, with additional aid available for some students.

 Something every day

 Unique to a college of this size is the Norton Center for the Arts, Centre’s premier performance space for acclaimed national and international acts.
-The 2015–2016 season includes performances from Jim Belushi, Parsons Dance, Foreigner, Munich Symphony Orchestra, and Ragtime, the Musical.
+The 2016–2017 season includes performances from Howie Mandel and Nick Cannon, Dolly Parton, the Venice Baroque Orchestra, Alonzo King LINES ballet, Kenny Rogers, and the musical Into the Woods.
 Regular series shows are free to students.

 A wise investment in your future